Snowcastle Games Offers Free Game Upgrade for Earthlock Relaunch

 Snowcastle Games, an indie studio responsible for the adventure RPG Earthlock, has recently relaunched the game with a massive upgrade.

 Originally, Earthlock was released back in 2016, with the name Earthlock: Festival of Magic!
 Snowcastle felt that there were a lot of elements lacking in the initial release that they wanted to include, but time and resources were not their allies at that point.
 What the studio did instead, was to use the earnings they got to do an overhaul on features on the next year and a half.
 This is what made the re-release of the game happen, now just known as Earthlock.
-The overall change was so drastic, that reviews for the game increased ranging from just 60s, to around 80.
+The overall change was so drastic, that reviews for the game increased ranging from the 60s to around 80.

 An even better news from the company is that the upgrade for Earthlock will be available for a full year, from today until May 22, 2019.
 This is only available for players who owns the original copies from the earlier release of Earthlock: Festival of Magic! on the PlayStation 4 or Xbox One.

-The downside is, PS4 physical copy owners in Europe are not eligible for digital key upgrades.
-They can however, exchange the PS4 EU disc for either a Steam of Xbox One code.
+The downside is that PS4 physical copy owners in Europe are not eligible for digital key upgrades.
+They can, however, exchange the PS4 EU disc for either a Steam of Xbox One code.

-Players who own a physical copy of the game already has permission to download the latest version of the Earthlock.
+Players who own a physical copy of the game already have permission to download the latest version of the Earthlock.

 For physical copy owners on either PS4 or Xbox One, one must provide a “proof of purchase” by sending or shipping the physical disc to Snowcastle Games before they can get the download code.
 Here are the steps for it: